Decoding in the presence of ISI without interleaving -- ORBGRAND-AI: ORBGRAND-AI

 \subsection{GRAND}

 Guessing Random Additive Noise Decoding (GRAND) is a family of codebook agnostic decoders.
-The basic premise of GRAND is that, in additive error channels for codewords of length $n$ with $\underline{Y}^n=\underline{X}^n\oplus \underline{N}^n$, the entropy of the noise $\underline{N}^n$ is typically much smaller than the entropy of the code word $\underline{X}^n$.
+The central premise of GRAND is that, in additive error channels for codewords of length $n$ with $\underline{Y}^n=\underline{X}^n\oplus \underline{N}^n$, the entropy of the noise $\underline{N}^n$ is typically much smaller than the entropy of the code word $\underline{X}^n$.
 GRAND finds a decoding by iteratively guessing the noise realization $\underline{N}^n$ and subsequently inverting the channel until a code word is found \cite{duffy19GRAND}.
-In the case of a binary linear code with parity check matrix $H\in\{0,1\}^{n-k\times n}$, GRAND computes the syndrome $H(\underline{Y}^n \ominus \underline{N}^n_{g'})$ for each noise guess $\underline{N}^n_{g'}$.
+In the case of a binary linear code with parity check matrix $H\in\{0,1\}^{n-k\times n}$, GRAND computes the syndrome $H(\underline{Y}^n \oplus \underline{N}^n_{g'})$ for each noise guess $\underline{N}^n_{g'}$.
 If the syndrome is zero, a decoding is found, else, GRAND continues guessing.
-Assuming that the noise sequences are queried in decreasing likelihood order given SI and/or channel statistics, GRAND is maximum likelihood achieving \cite{duffy19GRAND}.
+Assuming that the noise sequences are queried in decreasing likelihood order given soft input or channel statistics, GRAND is maximum likelihood (ML) achieving \cite{duffy19GRAND,solomon20SGRAND}.
+When an approximate query order is used, GRAND is approximately ML achieving, e.g. \cite{duffy22ORBGRAND,yuan2023guessing,abbas2023listgrand,Li24RSORBGRAND}.